Danilosauro/Danilosauro/README.md

 ## 🖖🏽 Vulcan salute

 ## Hello World, I'm **Danilo Dias**, a brazilian biologist, working as Data Analyst in the biotechnological field.
 I'm currently studying Data Science and Analytics at USP-ESALQ, and also learning about Amazon Web Services.
-I've studied full-stack development at Cubos Academy.
+It is importa to say that I studied Systems Development at Cubos Academy.

 ## You can reach me in my [Linkedin](https://www.linkedin.com/in/danilo-dias-biodev "My profile")